SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Preliminaries: Training Objectives for Autoregressive Models

 \subsubsection{Limitations of the KL-divergence}

-However, while it is clear that minimizing the KL-divergence in equation \eqref{eq:kl-divergence} will result in \(P_\theta = P_\text{data}\) (for a sufficiently flexible parameterization \(P_\theta\)), it is not obvious what the behaviour is of models which \emph{approximately} minimize the KL-divergence.
+However, while it is clear that minimizing the KL-divergence will result in \(P_\theta = P_\text{data}\) (for a sufficiently flexible parameterization \(P_\theta\)), it is not obvious what the behaviour is of models which \emph{approximately} minimize the KL-divergence.
 In figure \ref{fig:motivation}, a chain distribution is shown, with sequences of length \(N\).
 The model \(P_\theta\) has an \(\epsilon\) error on each conditional, where an error leads to an OOD sequence which has no support under the data distribution.
 This leads to an error in the KL metric of order \(n\epsilon\).
 However, the probability of getting to the end of the chain before an incorrect token is picked is \(1 - (1 - \epsilon)^n\), and so the value of the KL-divergence is not a good metric if our main quantity of interest is how often generated sequences are in-distribution.
-Furthermore, the KL-divergence weights the loss by the frequency under the data distribution, so if sequences are rarely seen under the data distribution they are not very important in the total loss.
-One particular implication is that the model's behavior out-of-distribution from the data is essentially undetermined.
-In other words, there is no optimization pressure on the model to learn how to `recover' from mistakes.
+Furthermore, the KL-divergence weights the loss by the frequency under the data distribution, leaving the model's behavior out-of-distribution from the data essentially undetermined.

-In non-autoregressive generative modelling, a wide variety of different divergences are commonly used, such as the Wasserstein distance \citep{arjovsky2017wasserstein} and Fisher divergence \citep{song2019generative}.
+In non-autoregressive generative modelling, several different divergences are commonly used, such as the Wasserstein distance \citep{arjovsky2017wasserstein} and Fisher divergence \citep{song2019generative}.
 Particularly interesting is the \(\chi^2\) divergence \(\dchi (P_\theta, P_\text{data}) = \Ex{x \sim P_\text{data}}{(P_\theta(x)/P_\text{data}(x) - 1)^2}\).
-Indeed we see in figure \ref{fig:motivation} that the \(\chi^2\)-divergence in this case is equal to the squared probability of staying in the data distribution of sequences.
+Indeed, figure \ref{fig:motivation} shows that the \(\chi^2\)-divergence in this case is equal to the squared probability of staying in the data distribution of sequences.
 We can further penalize out-of-distribution behavior by considering the divergence between mixtures \(\dchi (P_\theta, (P_\text{data} + P_\theta)/2)\), as we do in our practical algorithm.
-However, it is generally difficult in practice to compute any divergence involving the density of the data, which must be substituted for with an approximation from a discriminator.
+However, it is difficult in practice to compute any divergence involving the density of the data, which must be substituted for with an approximation from a discriminator.